Quasi-Concavity for Gaussian Multicast Relay Channels: DF Performance

 \section{DF Performance}

-This section presents numerical results for the DF strategy and compares them to results from our previous work~\cite{Thakur-Fawaz-Medard-Infocom2011,Thakur-Fawaz-Medard-ISIT2011,Thakur-Fawaz-Medard-ISIT2012}.
+This section presents numerical results for the DF strategy and compares them to results from~\cite{Thakur-Fawaz-Medard-Infocom2011,Thakur-Fawaz-Medard-ISIT2011,Thakur-Fawaz-Medard-ISIT2012}.
 We consider 1-, 2-, and 3-dimensional MRCs with different numbers $N$ of destination nodes.
-For simplicity, we consider the low-SNR or broadband regime where
+For simplicity, we consider the low SNR or broadband regime where

-In other words, we consider the cut-set and DF rates without the logarithms.
-This approach is valid not only in the limit of low SNR, but more generally because we proved our quasi-concavity results {\em without} taking logarithms.
-Furthermore, in the low-SNR regime the rates of full-duplex and half-duplex transmission are the same under a block power constraint.
+In other words, we consider the CS and DF rates without the logarithms.
+This approach is valid not only in the limit of low SNR, but more generally because we proved our quasi-concavity results without taking logarithms.
+Furthermore, in the low SNR regime the rates of full-duplex and half-duplex transmission are the same under a block power constraint.

 We choose $P_{s}=P_{r}=P=1$, $\alpha=2$, and $\xi_{u,v}=1$ for all node pairs $(u,v)$.
 We study both coherent transmission where $\rho$ is optimized and non-coherent transmission with $\rho=0$.
 The rates are in nats/channel use.
-Alternatively, suppose we use sinc pulses sampled at $2W$ samples per second, where $W$ is the (one-sided) signal bandwidth.
-Suppose further that the (one-sided) noise power spectral density is 1 Watt/Hz.
+Alternatively, suppose we use sync pulses sampled at $2W$ samples per second, where $W$ is the (one-sided) signal bandwidth.
+Suppose further that the (one-sided) noise power spectral density is 1~Watt/Hz.
 Then at low SNR the rates in nats/channel use are the same as the rates in nats/sec.